fountainexpress/learning-c/README.md

 # learning-c
-this is the repo for learning c...
+this is my repo for learning c!